 Dr. Charteris served as the medical officer to the Second Kent Battalion during World War II.
 Dr. Charteris resided at 430 King St. in Chatham.
-According to the 1941 Shepherds City of Chatham Business Directory, his office was located at 117 Wellington Street.
+According to the 1941 Shepherds City of Chatham Business Directory, his medical office was located still located at 117 Wellington Street.
 His love of sports continued and he could often be seen on the sidelines in Tecumseh Park, watching soccer matches and tending to injured players.
-He was made an honorary President and life member of the Chatham and District Soccer Association.
+He was made an Honorary President and life member of the Chatham and District Soccer Association.

 After a lengthy illness, Dr. Charteris died on the 20th of November 1964 at the Public General Hospital in Chatham.
 Mrs. Charteris died in 1995.
 Dr. and Mrs. Charteris are buried at Maple Leaf Cemetery, in Chatham.

 *Dr. Walter Francis Charteris is also featured on the Gathering Our Heroes website.

 **HIs father Dr. Charles Richard Charteris and his son Dr. Richard Webster Charteris also appear on the Chatham-Kent Physician Tribute website.